PSN Training and Technical Assistance Portal

-With funding support from BJA, the National Center for Victims of Crime has launched the PSN Training and Technical Assistance Portal to help PSN task forces integrate victim services into their work.
+With funding support from the Bureau of Justice Assistance (BJA), the National Center for Victims of Crime has launched the PSN Training and Technical Assistance Portal to help PSN task forces integrate victim services into their work.
 The site features victim-centered, trauma-informed materials for service providers and law enforcement officials who work with victims of violent crime.

 Assistance of BJA's Training and Technical Assistance Providers

 PSN award recipients will work closely with BJA's national PSN training and technical assistance (TTA) partners who will help them incorporate data driven policing in their response to violent crime.
 BJA has established cooperative agreements with the following organizations to provide specialized TTA:

 - Center for Naval Analysis (CNA)

 - National Center for Victims of Crime (NCVC)

 If you are seeking training and technical assistance for your district's PSN Program, please complete and submit the request form.